gvwilson/thirdbit/src/fiction/madica/index.md

 ## A New Moon!

+*Click!*
-*Click!* A set of handlebars popped up out of the control panel in front of the command chair.
-Madica seized them with both hands and yanked them back.
+Handlebars popped out of the control panel in front of the command chair.
+Madica seized them with both hands and yanked back hard.

+*Vroom!*
-*Vroom!* The saucer's engines growled deep beneath her, pushing her back into the chair.
-The zombies frozen in front of her tumbled to the floor like so many bowling pins.
+The saucer's engines growled deep beneath her, pushing her back into the chair.
+The zombies in front of her tumbled to the floor like bowling pins.
 She threw out an arm to scoop the ninja cat into her lap with a hasty "Sorry!"
+Behind her
-Behind her, Mr. Poudell yelled something angry as the acceleration knocked him back against the wall.
+Mr. Poudell yelled as the acceleration knocked him back against the wall.

-At the same time, the wall in front of her sprung to life.
-It was a screen, filled with stars labelled in scratchy letters she didn't recognize.
-There, in the center, a big gray potato covered with pockmarks tumbled end over end.
-The letters above it were big and red.
+At the same time the wall in front of her sprang to life.
+It was a screen,
+filled with stars labelled in scratchy letters she didn't recognize.
+In the center,
+something that looked like a pockmarked gray potato tumbled end over end.
-She couldn't read them, but she knew what they said.
-Gritting her teeth, she slewed the controls to the side to point the saucer straight at the asteroid.
+Gritting her teeth,
+she slewed the controls to the side to point the saucer straight at the asteroid.

 "What are you doing!?"
 Mr. Poudell demanded.

 "Saving the world!"
 Madica yelled.
-She heard him struggle to his feet, so she pushed the controls right then left then right again to throw him back on the floor.
+She heard him struggle to his feet, so she pushed the controls right then left then right again to throw him back to the floor.

-"Warning," said a familiar recorded voice.
+"Warning," said a mechanical voice.
 "Interceptors detected."
+Sure enough,
-Sure enough, half a dozen red circles had lifted off from a dome at one end of the asteroid and were speeding straight at them.
+half a dozen small saucers had lifted off from end of the asteroid and were speeding straight at them.
 Madica yanked the controls again as a laser beam lanced through space.

 "Skip…" the cat gurgled in her lap.

 "What!?"
 Madica asked.

-"Like… skipping… stone…" The cat struggled to lift its head.
+"Like… skipping… a stone…"
+The cat struggled to lift its head.

 Madica suddenly understood what the cat meant.
 She pushed the handlebars all the way forward.
 The saucer accelerated again, straight toward the smaller ships.

+She turned at the last possible moment.
+*Clang!*
-She turned at the last possible moment. *Clang!* The first little saucer bounced off the belly of the one she was flying. *Clang!* Another hit and ricocheted away.
+The first little saucer bounced off the belly of the one she was flying.
+*Clang!*
+Another ricocheted away.
 The others scattered, lasers firing wildly.

+"Warning—hull breach,"
+the mechanical voice said.
-"Warning - hull breach.
-Deliveries for Hawaii, Honduras, and Hyderabad have been damaged."
+"Deliveries for Hawaii, Honduras, and Hyderabad have been damaged."

 The asteroid was right in front of her.
-She had to get the angle just right—just… right…
+She had to get the angle just right…

 A cold hand closed on her ankle.
-"Stop this nonsense *now!*" Mr.
+"Stop this nonsense *now!*" Mr. Poudell roared.
-Poudell roared.
 He had pulled himself across the floor and right under the chair.

-Madica shrieked and kicked, but his grip was too strong.
-He was pulling her right out of the chair!
-She pulled up her other leg and wedged it against the control panel.
+Madica shrieked and kicked,
+but his grip was too strong.
+He was going to drag her right out of the chair!
+She wedged her other leg against the control panel.
 Her knee dug into her chest as she leaned forward to keep her grip on the controls.
+Almost… almost…
-Almost… almost… She pulled back harder, harder, harder—
+She pulled back harder, harder—

+*Ping!*
-*Ping!* The metal snapped off in her hand.
+The handlebars snapped off in her hand.
 "No!" she wailed.
-For one crazy heartbeat she thought she had missed the asteroid entirely, but then there was a deafening *clang!*.
+For one crazy heartbeat she thought she had missed the asteroid entirely, but then she heard a deafening *clang!*
 The robot zombies bounced into the air and fell back to the floor.
 Mr. Poudell yelled words she was sure she wasn't supposed to know as he bumped his head hard against the bottom of the chair.
+The cat flew into the air,
+turned over,
-The cat flew up, turned over, and fell back into her lap (with its feet under it, of course).
+and fell back into her lap
+(with its feet under it, of course).

-Up on the screen in front of her, the line tracing the asteroid's future path blinked out.
-"Recalculating course," said the recorded voice.
-A new line of dashes curved forward, plip plip plip toward the Earth—
+On the screen in front of her, the line tracing the asteroid's future path blinked out.
+"Recalculating course," said the mechanical voice.
+A new line of dashes curved forward,
+*plip plip plip* toward the Earth—

 —and missed it by a hair.
-The dashes hesitated for a moment while the flying saucer's computer calculated angles and trajectories and probabilities, then curved around on itself.
-The impact with the flying saucer had knocked the asteroid off course just enough to put it into orbit around the Earth instead of hitting it.
+The dashes hesitated for a moment while the flying saucer's computer calculated trajectories and probabilities, then curved around on itself.
+The impact with the flying saucer had knocked the asteroid off course just enough to put it into orbit around the Earth.

 "New… moon…" the cat wheezed.
-"Not… bad… for… a… primate…"
+"Not bad… for a primate."

-"No… Oh, no no no no no…" Mr. Poudell had pulled himself to his feet and was staring at the screen in despair.
-"No no no no no…" And to Madica's shock and embarrassment he fell to his knees and put his head in his hands.
-"No no no… I worked so hard… I've waited so long…" He began to cry.
+"No… Oh, no no no no no…"
+Mr. Poudell had pulled himself to his feet and was staring open-mouthed at the screen.
+"No no no no no…"
+to Madica's shock and embarrassment he fell to his knees and put his head in his hands.
+"No no no… I worked so hard… I've waited so long…"
+He began to cry.

-For a moment, all Madica could think was, *Serves you right, trying to destroy the world.* But when his weeping didn't stop, she began to feel uncomfortable.
-The look on his face—it was if his world actually *had* ended.
+For a moment all Madica could think was,
+*Serves you right, trying to destroy the world.*
+But his weeping didn't stop,
+and the look on his face—it was if his world actually *had* ended.

-"Um, hey," she finally said.
-"Mr. Poudell?
-Are you all right?"
+"Um, Mr. Poudell?" she said.
+"Are you all right?"

 He wiped his eyes on his sleeve and glared at her.
 "Am I all right?
 Of course I'm not all right!
-I've waited *sixty… five… million… years* for this, and you just ruined it!
+I've waited sixty-five million years for this, and you just ruined it!
 And now I'm going to spend the rest of eternity stuck in this flying saucer.
 Unless you can fix the controls before our fuel runs out."

-Madica looked the snapped-off handlebars that was still in her hand, then at the stub of post sticking up from the control panel, then at the dashed line tracing the flying saucer's path on the big screen.
+Madica looked at the snapped-off handlebars in her hand, then at the dashed line tracing the flying saucer's path on the big screen.
 She gulped.
-Mr. Poudell was right—they were still on a course directly away from Earth with no way to change direction.
+Mr. Poudell was right—they were on a course away from Earth with no way to change direction.

-"Can't you fix it?" she asked.
+"Can you fix it?" she asked.

 Mr. Poudell crossed his arms.
+"I *could*.
-"Of course I can.
-Or I could transfer my mind back into the saucer, but I'm not going to do that.
+Or I could transfer my mind back into the saucer, but I'm not going to.
 I'd rather rattle around out here forever than go back and do paperwork for one more minute."

 "But what about me?"
 Madica protested.
 "And Laurellen and Ike and, and, I'm sorry, I still don't know your name," she said to the cat in her lap.
 It didn't answer.
 She scratched behind its ears.
 "Hey—are you all right?
 Cat?
 Hey, wake up!"

 But it wouldn't.
-She put her hand on its ribs as delicately as it could.
+She put her hand on its ribs as delicately as she could.
 It was still breathing, but only just.
 "Hey," she said helplessly.
 "Hey, don't.
 Don't, not now."
 Tears welled up in her eyes.

 "Don't what?"
 Mr. Poudell demanded.

+"Oh please,"
+Madica said,
+ignoring him.
+"Come on, wake up.
-"Not you!"
-Madica snapped.
-"Oh please, no, wake up, come on, don't leave me here.
+Don't leave me here.
 Please, wake up."

-Three steps and Mr. Poudell was beside her.
-"Oh no," he said angrily.
+"Oh no," Mr. Poudell said angrily.
 "You don't get to escape *that* easily.
-If I'm going to be out here for the next umptily gazillion years, you're going to be out here with me."
-And before Madica could do anything to stop him, he snatched the cat out of her lap.
+If I'm going to be out here for the next umpty gazillion years, you're going to be out here with me."

+He lunged forward and snatched the cat out of Madica's lap.
+"Hey!" she shouted,
+grabbing for the cat just a moment to late.

-"Hey!"
-Madica shouted, but she was too slow.
-Six quick steps and he was back beside the panel in the wall his most recent body had stepped out of.
+Six quick steps and Mr. Poudell was back beside the panel in the wall.
 It slid open at a touch.
+He stepped inside.

-He stepped inside and disappeared without a backward glance as the panel slid closed behind him.
+The panel slid closed behind him.

-As if that was a signal, the zombie robots lying on the floor began to stir.
-"Braaaains… fresh braaaains…" their heads began to moan.
+As if that was a signal,
+the zombie robots lying on the floor began to stir.
+"Braaaains… fresh braaaains…"
+they began to moan.

 </section>